 success measured by trousers

-Today, I realised I could finally take my wedding ring off, without the aid of soap, oil, or an angle grinder.
+Today, I was absently-mindedly fidgeting as we were watching TV, and I realised I could take my wedding ring off, without the aid of soap, oil, or an angle grinder.

-I've been able to slide it up and down to the knuckle for a while recently, which itself was progress over it previously being an immovable object apparently bent on finger garrotting, but now I can finally slide it on and off at will.
+I've been able to slide it up and down to the knuckle for a while recently, which itself was progress over it previously being an immovable object.
+It had got close to finger garrotting before, but today was the first time I could finally slip it on and off at will since J put it on at the wedding.

-This is not a revelation of the ending of my marriage, or indeed the admittance that I'm trying to deny that I'm married in some misguided mid-life (pah!) crisis event.
+This is not a revelation about the ending of my marriage by the way, or indeed the admittance that I'm trying to hide that I'm married in some wild and misguided mid-life (ahem!) crisis event.
 It's just a marker of how much weight I've managed to get rid of in the last few months.

 For a long while J has been nagging me to sort out the contents of my wardrobes.
 I'd been keeping clothes that I no longer fitted into, based on the optimism of being able to fit into them again at some undefined point in the future.